jeewonkimm2/SIKJIPSA/README.md

 # Mobile Programing Term Project

 ## Overview
-- It is a term project for the year 3 module, Mobile Programming using Android Studio.
+- It is a term project for the year 3 module, Mobile Programming.

+- Goal of the term project : Developing a mobile application.

 - Application Name : **SIKJIPSA**; SIK(First syllable of plant in Korean) + JIPSA(A butler in Korean)